NANGIA70/ConFit-ANangia/README.md

 ```

 #### 2. We used few-shot prompting in this assignment.
 Is it necessary?
 What if we use zero-shot prompting?
+With few-shot prompting, the model is given concrete examples that demonstrate exactly how to map a job description into the required JSON schema (e.g., which keys to include, how to format boolean skill strings, how to constrain year-of-work).
+These examples effectively prime the LLM’s internal in-context learning mechanism, its transformer layers internally mimic “learning” from those demonstrations and so it replicates the demonstrated pattern when faced with a new job description.
+As a result, few-shot prompting yields more stable, complete, and domain-aligned outputs, especially for niche or long tail roles where zero-shot instructions alone might miss rare features or omit required fields.
+In practice, a small handful of well-chosen examples suffices to anchor the model’s behavior, after which additional examples produce diminishing returns and can even introduce conflicting signals or exhaust the context window.

+Without few-shot prompting, the LLM relies entirely on abstract instructions to perform the task, which can lead to higher variance in output format and content relevance.
+In the context of job-to-resume matching, we require precise, structured JSON fields (e.g., “title,” “location,” “skills,” “yearOfWork”) to convert into Elasticsearch queries.
+Zero-shot prompting often fails to enforce that exact schema: the model may omit critical fields like “industryKeywords,” misformat boolean expressions, or misunderstand which details are essential for matching.
+Furthermore, job descriptions frequently contain domain-specific jargon, acronyms, or long, multi-paragraph requirements that zero-shot alone might not correctly interpret.
+As a result, keyword extraction under zero-shot can be inconsistent, sometimes producing free-text prose rather than strictly formatted JSON, and miss important terms that drive recall.
+This output instability and potential omission of relevant attributes make zero-shot prompting unsuitable for our pipeline, because any formatting or content inconsistency directly translates into ineffective Elasticsearch queries and lower end-to-end retrieval performance.

 #### 3. What does `nDCG` and `Recall` measure?
 Why are we using them in this case?
+Recall
+Recall measures the proportion of all truly relevant resumes that our system successfully retrieves.
+Intuitively, it answers “out of every resume that should match a given job description, how many do we actually surface?”
+A high recall means that most of the ground-truth matches appear somewhere in our retrieved list.
+In the context of job-to-résumé matching, we care about recall because hiring managers want confidence that the system is not overlooking qualified candidates: if a candidate is labeled as a good fit, we want them to appear among the top results rather than being buried or omitted entirely.

+We use recall in this assignment to quantify coverage: by checking how many known “satisfied” user-IDs fall within our retrieved shortlist, we directly measure whether our keyword extraction and query building steps are capturing all of the correct candidates.
+A low recall would indicate that our generated keywords or ES query are too narrow (filtering out good resumes), whereas a high recall shows that relevant resumes—across a variety of titles, locations, skills, and experience levels—are being included.
+In short, recall ensures we do not miss qualified matches, which is fundamental when the goal is to recommend as many appropriate resumes as possible for each job description.

+nDCG (Normalized Discounted Cumulative Gain)
+nDCG assesses not only whether relevant resumes are retrieved, but also how they are ranked relative to each other: it discounts correct matches that appear deeper in the results list.
+Intuitively, if two systems both find the same set of relevant resumes, the one that positions its best matches higher in the ranking will have a higher nDCG score.
+In a job-to-résumé pipeline, ranking matters because recruiters will typically review the first page or first few dozen candidates; surfacing top matches earlier reduces time spent scrolling through less-relevant profiles.

+We employ nDCG as a complement to recall because it captures ranking quality.
+Even if our system’s recall is high, poor ranking could force a recruiter to sift through many borderline matches before finding the ideal candidate.
+By measuring how quickly (i.e., at which ranks) true matches appear, nDCG tells us whether our Elasticsearch queries not only include the right resumes but also prioritize the strongest fits.
+This is crucial in practice: even a slight improvement in ranking can save hours of manual review, so optimizing for nDCG ensures that high-value candidates appear at the top of the retrieval list.

 #### 4. What does the `@xxx` mean in the metrics?
 Why are `Recall@1000`/`nDCG1@1000` scores almost always higher than`Recall@300`/`nDCG1@300`?
+The “@xxx” suffix indicates a cutoff on the rank list.
+For example, Recall@300 measures recall over only the top 300 retrieved resumes, i.e., “Of all relevant resumes, how many appear somewhere in the first 300?”
+Similarly, nDCG1@300 means we compute nDCG considering only the top 300 ranks but focus on the gain at rank 1, then normalize by the ideal DCG₁ given up to 300 candidates.

+Because expanding the cutoff can only add more relevant items, Recall@1000 is always at least as large as Recall@300.
+Any relevant resume that would have appeared in positions 301–1000 will now count toward Recall@1000.
+Likewise, with nDCG1@1000 you allow relevant resumes to appear anywhere in the top 1000, so the normalized gain at rank 1 can only stay the same or improve when K increases, making nDCG1@1000 ≥ nDCG1@300.

 #### 5. We used `Qwen/Qwen2.5-7B-Instruct` in this assignment.
 How do you expect the performance to change if I used a) `Qwen/Qwen2.5-3B-Instruct`; or b) `Qwen/Qwen2.5-32B-Instruct`?
+**Qwen2.5-3B-Instruct (3 B Parameters)**
+**Pros**
+- **Lower Inference Cost**
+  Requires significantly less GPU/CPU memory and compute, enabling faster batch throughput and cheaper deployment.
+- **Adequate for Common Patterns**
+  Retains basic schema-extraction abilities; with `temperature=0` and clean few-shot examples, it can still produce structurally correct JSON.
+**Cons**
+- **Limited Capacity**
+  Fewer parameters reduce its ability to capture nuanced keyword relationships, risking omissions of less common titles or skills and lowering Recall@K.
+- **Formatting Instability**
+  Higher variance in JSON output; more frequent parse errors or missing fields unless prompt engineering is exceptionally precise.

+**Qwen2.5-32B-Instruct (32 B Parameters)**
+**Pros**
+- **Superior Generalization**
+  Greater parameter count yields more faithful adherence to few-shot examples, improving extraction of domain-specific terms and raising both Recall@K and nDCG@K.
+- **Robust Formatting**
+  Consistently produces valid JSON with minimal postprocessing, reducing skipped queries and improving end-to-end reliability.
+**Cons**
+- **High Inference Cost**
+  Requires substantially more GPU/CPU resources and suffers increased latency, which may be impractical for large-scale or real-time pipelines.
+- **Diminishing Returns**
+  Performance gains over the 7 B model are modest (often a few percentage points), making the extra compute overhead potentially unjustifiable for incremental recall improvements.

 #### 6. Directly prompting an untrained LLM does not yield the best performance.
 What are some ways to train the LLM to improve the performance?
 List **at most two methods** you can think of that can best improve the model performance.
+**Method A: Supervised Fine-Tuning of the LLM for Keyword Extraction**
+**What it is**
+- Fine-tune the base LLM on a curated set of (job description → “ideal” keyword JSON) pairs so that at inference it generates well-formatted, high-quality queries.

+**Pros**
+- **Directly learns the precise JSON schema and domain vocabulary.**  Improves keyword relevance and reduces formatting errors.
+- **Reduces formatting errors.**  Model adherence to a fixed schema minimizes postprocessing and parse failures.

+**Cons**
+- **Requires extensive labeled examples.**  Need to assemble or label many JD→keyword pairs to cover domain diversity.
+- **High compute cost.**  Fine-tuning a 7B-parameter model incurs substantial GPU/CPU usage and longer iteration cycles.

+**Pipeline (high level)**
+- **Prepare JD→Keyword Data**  Collect “best” keyword JSON for each job description (e.g., from `mapped_best_keywords.jsonl` plus any expanded, manually labeled pairs).
+- **Fine-Tune LLM**  Train Qwen2.5-7B-Instruct (or a similar base) to map each JD to its target JSON.
+- **Replace Keyword Step**  At runtime, `generate_search_keywords_openai` calls the fine-tuned model instead of the base.
+- **Build ES Query & Retrieve**  Use `build_es_query_from_dict` and `run_elasticsearch_query` exactly as before to fetch candidate resumes.

+**Method B: Two-Stage Retrieval with Bi-Encoder Re-Ranking**
+**What it is**
+- Use the existing LLM→ES step to get a high recall candidate set, then re-rank that shortlist via a separately trained bi-encoder on JD-resume satisfaction labels.

+**Pros**
+- **Captures fine-grained semantic similarity.**  Bi-encoder training on JD/resume pairs boosts precision by learning nuanced embeddings.
+- **Scalable retrieval pipeline.**  Elasticsearch narrows down to top K (e.g., 1000), then bi-encoder re-ranks only a small subset (e.g., 200), preserving throughput.

+**Cons**
+- **Additional model maintenance.**  Requires training, serving, and monitoring a separate bi-encoder model alongside the LLM.
+- **Inference overhead.**  Encoding K resumes and the JD for every query adds latency and compute compared to a single‐stage search.

+**Pipeline (high level)**
+- **Train Bi-Encoder**  Use labeled triples (JD_ID, Resume_ID, satisfaction label) and train with contrastive or ranking loss, incorporating hard negatives.
+- **Stage 1 – LLM→ES**  Generate keywords from JD, convert them into an ES query, and retrieve the top 1000 resumes.
+- **Stage 2 – Bi-Encoder Re-Rank**  Encode the JD and top K (e.g., 200) resumes using the bi-encoder, compute cosine similarities, and sort by score.
+- **Output & Feedback**  Return the final ranked list of resumes; optionally mine hard negatives from re-ranking mistakes for subsequent bi-encoder retraining.

 # Submission